 For example, if you slip in a pool of oil that should have been mopped, you’ll need to report that injury.
 But to who?
 First you’ll need to tell your immediate manager.
 Second, you’ll need to notify your HR department, if your company has one.
 Finally, you may need to contact OSHA.

-If you were sent to the hospital or witnesses a fatal injury then you need ot file a report with OSHA.
+If you were sent to the hospital or witnessed a fatal injury then you need ot file a report with OSHA.
 Now, many industries don’t properly train their staff on how to understand and handle an OSHA report.

 OSHA is not the agency that you go running to when you cut your finger, or hit your elbow on a doorjamb.
 This agency does take smaller or more minor reports, however, they largely look out for fatal and severe injuries.
 They have strict reporting requirements in place, and it’s very possible that your employer isn’t going to comply with those requirements.

 After you’ve reported everything and filed the appropriate reports then you’ll get medical treatment.
-In efficient and fair situations, a manager will contact emergency services, ask a few questions while awaiting arrival of EMS and then file the report while you receive medical care.
+In efficient and fair situations, a manager will contact emergency services, ask a few questions while awaiting the arrival of EMS and then file the report while you receive medical care.

-After you see a doctor approved on your employer’s network, then you need to follow their advice to the tiniest detail, or seek a second opinion.
-You do have a right to a second opinion, but it could be difficult to get if you don’t follow the first persons’ instructions to see if it works.
+After you see a doctor approved on your employer’s network, then you need to follow their advice to the tiniest detail or seek a second opinion.
+You do have a right to a second opinion, but it could be difficult to get if you don’t follow the first person’s instructions to see if it works.